lupyuen/lupyuen.github.io/src/de.md

 // For every frame of animation... for (;;) {

-  // Fill with Mandelbrot Set
+  // Fill with Mandelbrot Set.
   // For every pixel row...
   for (int y = 0; y < 1440; y++) {